 And finally we reheat it with some stock (if you like) to thin it out slightly, and finally stir in some balsamic vinegar for extra umami and pesto.
 Which is what makes this roasted tomato pesto soup so special.

 Tomatoes and basil are obviously, legitimately married to each other in a very good way.
 And in this soup, the pesto adds a nice, herby touch.
-So you are thinking summer but it’s actually perfect for winter.
-I love the freshness from the pesto, and the toasty, caramelized flavour of the tomatoes and veggies.
+So you are thinking summer but it's actually perfect for winter.
+I love the freshness from the pesto, and the toasty, caramelized flavor of the tomatoes and veggies.

 Basil Pesto for this Tomato Soup